MeshInspector/MeshInspector.github.io/README.md

 ### Build documentation
-1. Getting python stub-files (for python documentation update) It's not critically important for generatio and can be skipped in test (local) generation 1.a From meshlib python package
+1. Getting python stub-files (for python documentation update) It's not critically important for generation and can be skipped in test (local) generation 1.a From meshlib python package
 1.b Manual geneartion
 Use this manual https://github.com/MeshInspector/MeshLib/blob/master/scripts/mrbind/README.md
 2. Getting C bindings
-It's not critically important for generatio and can be skipped in test (local) generation 2.a From meshlib package
+It's not critically important for generation and can be skipped in test (local) generation 2.a From meshlib package
 2.b Manual generation
 Same as generation python stubs, but with arguments ```TARGET=c -B --trace```